ushaliveGitHub/AppWeather/readme.md

 ## Overview

 The App provides  detailed hourly and weekly weather forecast for current user location.
-The App can also provide forecast for any city/town in the world by allowing using to search and add '+' a new weather location.
+The App can also provide forecast for any city/town in the world by allowing user to search and add '+' a new weather location.

 ## Prerequisites